 Once you’re on the Amazon sales channel, you can start adding items.
-If you are listing a product that is already on Amazon, you can select the products and choose the option to “sell your own.”
-If the product is not on Amazon, you will need to pick “Create a New Product,” and go through the process of listing its information, FNSKU number, and Amazon’s internal UPC.
+If you are listing a product already on Amazon, you can select the products and choose the option to “sell your own.”
+If the product is not on Amazon, you will need to pick “Create a New Product” and go through the process of listing its information, FNSKU number, and Amazon’s internal UPC.
 You can learn how to do that here.

 Selling your product